wgfem/WGSOL/README.md

 To use the sofware functions:

-1. Copy all the files into your favorite folder, say ./WGSOL
+1. Download the released version, unzip the file, and save the source code into your favorite folder, say ./WGSOL

 2. Set path configuration: go to the underlying directory (e.g., ./WGSOL) and run the file PathConfigure.m.